— Bishop Michael Curry

 Quintin E. Primo III, CIG’s Chairman, on how CIG provides better, more efficient and responsible Investment Management for Episcopal Endowments.

 CIG is an Episcopal nonprofit which has a dual mission: to strengthen the Episcopal Church through full time, professional management of its substantial assets and to invest the Church’s corpus wisely and ethically.

 CIG helps Episcopal organizations to join together in shared faith and values while realizing the benefits of scale in investing.
 CIG’s Value-Add:

-- Episcopal Leadership in generating comparable performance with Environmental, Social & Governance (ESG) investment options.
+- Episcopal Leadership in generating strong performance and preserving capital with Environmental, Social & Governance (ESG) investment approaches.

 Ethical Investing Approaches

 Global events are moving the Episcopal Church – like many other thought-leading organizations – towards a greater climate and social consciousness.
 Church Investment Group’s focus on Environmental, Social and Governance (ESG) investing allows Episcopal endowments to earn comparable returns while bringing about fundamental and lasting change within the Church and the world we serve.

 Addressing Climate Change through ESG Investing: Church Investment Group’s CEO, JoAnn Hanson, at the High Water Women Impact Investing Conference.